Mariopdel94/notes/Code Quality - Code Craftsmanship.md

 # Clean Code

+## What is "clean code"?

+According to Grady Booch, author of Object Oriented Analysis and Design with Applications.

+>Clean code is simple and direct.
+Clean code reads like well-written prose.
+Clean code never obscures the designer’s intent but rather is full of crisp abstractions and straightforward lines of control.

+^639e63

 [[Small things matter]]

 > The smallest bit of sloppy construction, of the door that does not close tightly or the slightly crooked tile on the floor, or even the messy desk, completely dispels the charm of the larger whole.
 That is what clean code is about.